 4 Exceeds standards - Frequently carries out required tasks and activities that surpass requirements.
-At times, performance is exceptional. $\geq 62$ points 3 Meets standards - Carries out required tasks and activities.
+At times, performance is exceptional. \geq 60 points Passing 3 Meets standards - Carries out required tasks and activities.
 Performance is consistent with the expectations of a level I student.
 This is an expected final score.
-2 Needs improvement - Opportunities for improvement exist.
+60 points Passing 2 Needs improvement - Opportunities for improvement exist.
 However, student has not demonstrated adequate response to feedback.
-Performance is occasionally unacceptable. ≤61 points Not Passing 1 I Unsatisfactory - Performance is below standards and requires significant further development.
-This rating is given when there is a concern about performance.
-Not Passing If a student earns a score of 2 or less, please add comments about the student's performance & professional behaviors.
-A student must earn a minimum score of 62 points to pass.
+Performance is occasionally unacceptable. ≤60 points Not Passing 1 1Unsatisfactory - Performance is below standards and requires significant further development.
+This rating is given when there is a concern about performance. ≤ 47 points Not PassingNot Passing If a student earns a score of 2 or less, please add comments about the student's performance & professional behaviors.
+A student must earn a minimum score of 60 points to pass.

 I. FUNDAMENTALS OF PRACTICE - The student: 1 2 3 4 1.
-Adheres consistently to the fieldwork site ethical standards.
+Adheres consistently to the fieldwork site's ethical standards.
 Follows ethical standards for fieldwork site.
 Abides by HIPAA and FERPA.
 Respects privacy of client.
-2. Adheres consistently to safety regulations, & uses sound judgment to ensure safety.
+2. Adheres consistently to safety regulations and uses sound judgment to ensure safety.
 II.
 FOUNDATIONS OF OCCUPATIONAL THERAPY - The student: 1 2 3 4 3.
 Articulates values and beliefs of occupational therapy.
 Verbalizes definition of OT as relevant to the fieldwork site or audience.
 III.
 PROFESSIONAL BEHAVIORS 1 2 3 4 4.
 Time management skills.
 Consider student's ability to be prompt, arriving and completing assignments on time.
 5. Organization.
 Consider the student's ability to be set priorities, be dependable, be organized, and follow through with responsibilities.
 6. Engagement in fieldwork experience.
 Consider student's apparent level of interest, level of active participation while on site, & investment in individuals and treatment outcomes.
 7. Self-directed learning.
 Consider student's ability to take responsibility for own learning and to demonstrate motivation.

-Adapted from AOTA Level I Fieldwork Competency Evaluation for OT/OTA Students 2/1/22
+Adapted from AOTA Level I Fieldwork Competency Evaluation for OT/OTA Students 12/22/22